Uproar over Bhisho’s food catering contract

 Fellow-bidders take aim at Above and Beyond company, who is operating without a service level agreement

 A war over a lucrative food tender has erupted at the Bhisho Legislature.
-At the centre of the feud is a multimillion-rand catering contract between the winning bidder and the losing companies.
+At the centre of the feud is a multimillionrand catering contract between the winning bidder and the losing companies.
 The three-year tender was advertised in March and was finally awarded in June to Above and Beyond Trading.
+The company, which is owned by businesswoman Viwe Vazi, has had the contract since 2015.

 This article is reserved for registered DispatchLIVE readers.